expo/expo/CONTRIBUTING.md

 ## 🔎 Before Submitting

-To help keep CI green, please make sure of the following ():
+To help keep CI green, please make sure of the following:

 - Remember to add a concise description of the change to [CHANGELOG.md](/CHANGELOG.md).
 This is especially helpful for breaking changes!
 - If you modified anything in `packages/`: